Build or Buy Your Investment Engine? The Technical Guide for Fintech Teams

 The financial data challenge

-- Time consistency: fixed windows, annualization conventions and identical interpolation rules for every indicator. - Covariance matrices: regularization (Ledoit-Wolf, shrinkage), outlier cleaning and numerical stability, otherwise allocations become nonsensical. ---2.
-The three mandatory technical layers
+- Covariance matrices: regularization (Ledoit-Wolf, shrinkage), outlier cleaning and numerical stability, otherwise allocations become nonsensical.

 Moving from prototype to production-grade platform requires three synchronized layers.